awsdocs/aws-sam-developer-guide/doc_source/serverless-quick-start.md

    ```

    The command does the following:
-   + Zips the contents of the `.aws-sam/build/HelloWorld/` directory\.
-This directory was created by `sam build` and where your dependencies were installed\.
+   + Zips the contents of the `sam-app/hello_world/` directory and uploads it to Amazon S3\.
    + Outputs a new template file, called `packaged.yaml`, which you use in the next step to deploy the application to the AWS Cloud\.
 The `packaged.yaml` template file is similar to the original template file \(`template.yaml`\), but has one key difference—the `CodeUri` property points to the Amazon S3 bucket and object that contains the Lambda function code and dependencies\.
 The following snippet from an example `packaged.yaml` template file shows this property:

      ```